WILD MONASTICS

 In recent years our ‘Wild Monastics’ core group has met regularly to share sacred art & music, silent meditation & reflection, both online and in beautiful natural spaces in South Devon.

-We work to an academic year and our 2024 begins from January with fortnightly Zoom meetings on the second and fourth Wednesday of each month.
-Visit our new Diary page for all dates through to our summer break.
-Our meditative exploration of ‘heart prayer and holy days’ continues on the second Wednesday at 5.30pm and our fourth Wednesday meeting returns at a later time of 7.30pm to explore ‘wild scripture‘.
+We work to an academic year and our 2024 autumn term begins in September with fortnightly Zoom meetings on the second and fourth Wednesday of each month.
+Visit our new Diary page for all dates through to our Christmas break.
+Our meditative exploration of ‘heart prayer and holy days’ continues on the second Wednesday at 5.30pm and our fourth Wednesday meeting, similarly at 5.30pm to explore ‘wild scripture‘.

 The aim of these meetings is to offer inclusive, safe, spiritual community and to support members in building up their own embodied, grounded and regular rhythms of spiritual practice & resilience.
 To enable this, while visitors are welcome at any time, we ask that after an initial free visit, new members please commit and donate for a term to help build relationships and community.
 Regular members then receive brief ‘reminder emails’ with the Zoom link.